 Biodiversity – the rich variety of life on Earth – continues to decline year on year.
-We must urgently prioritise our planet’s biodiversity and nature. #Connect2Earth was created to organise our efforts, allowing us to shed light on topics impacting our planet’s well-being.
+We must urgently prioritize our planet’s biodiversity and nature. #Connect2Earth was created to organize our efforts, allowing us to shed light on topics impacting our planet’s well-being.

 How do you #Connect2Earth?
 Get involved now by starting conversations, sharing your thoughts, and spreading the word about our connection to this place we call home.

 Around the globe, food production, distribution, management, and waste threaten wildlife, wild places and the planet itself.